- CURRENT CONFERENCE

 Registration may be completed online or by fax/mail.

-This program has been accredited by the College of Family Physicians of Canada and the Ontario Chapter for up to 21.25 Mainpro-M1 credits.
+This Group Learning program has been certified by the College of Family Physicians of Canada and the Ontario Chapter for up to 23.75 Mainpro+ credits

 MODULE I | THE ROOTS OF MODERN MEDICINE IN THE GRECO-ROMAN PERIOD